elastic/cloud-on-k8s/hack/operatorhub/README.md

 Flags:
   -a, --api-key string                       api key to use when communicating with redhat catalog api (API_KEY)
-      --enable-vault                         Enable vault functionality to try and automatically read 'redhat-connect-registry-key', and 'api-key' from given vault key (uses VAULT_* environment variables) (ENABLE_VAULT)
+      --enable-vault                         Enable vault functionality to try and automatically read 'registry-password', and 'api-key' from given vault key (uses VAULT_* environment variables) (ENABLE_VAULT)
   -F, --force                                force will force the attempted pushing of remote images, even when the exact version is found remotely.
 (FORCE)
   -h, --help                                 help for container -p, --project-id string                    short project id within the redhat technology portal (PROJECT_ID) (default "5fa1f9fc4bbec60adbc8cc94")
-  -r, --redhat-connect-registry-key string   registry key used to communicate with redhat docker registry (REDHAT_CONNECT_REGISTRY_KEY)
-  -R, --repository-id string                 repository project id (ospid) within the redhat technology portal (REPOSITORY_ID) (default "ospid-664938b1-f0c8-4989-99de-be0992395aa0")
+  -r, --registry-password string   registry key used to communicate with redhat docker registry (REDHAT_CONNECT_REGISTRY_KEY) -R, --repository-id string                 repository project id (ospid) within the redhat technology portal (REPOSITORY_ID) (default "ospid-664938b1-f0c8-4989-99de-be0992395aa0")
-      --vault-addr string                    Vault address to use when enable-vault is set --vault-secret string                  When --enable-vault is set, attempts to read 'redhat-connect-registry-key', and 'api-key' data from given vault secret location
+      --vault-addr string                    Vault address to use when enable-vault is set --vault-secret string                  When --enable-vault is set, attempts to read 'registry-password', and 'api-key' data from given vault secret location
       --vault-token string                   Vault token to use when enable-vault is set

 Global Flags: